HannahMidd/SVG-Logo-Maker/README.md

   This Node.js command line application takes in user input to generate and save a logo as an SVG file.
 The application will prompt users to input their desired color, shape and text, and will then generate a logo.

+  My GitHub repository can be found at: https://github.com/HannahMidd/SVG-Logo-Maker

 ## Table of Contents

 * [Installation](#installation)